avalonbits/aed/README.md

 The editor can work in any Agon supported resolution and will use whatever color scheme you've configured your Agon.

-`NOTE: Since release v0.13.0, VDP 1.04 or above is required.'
+`NOTE: Since release v0.13.0, VDP 1.04 or above is required.`

 # Installation